Hormonal Treatment Improves Ten-Year Survival in High-Risk Prostate Cancer Patients Treated with Radiotherapy

 The patients in the observation arm received radiation therapy only.
 Zoladex was given to these men only if they experienced a relapse.

-As of July 2003, the median follow-up for all patients was 7.6 years and for surviving patients, 11 years.
-At ten years, the overall survival rate was significantly higher for men taking the Zoladex than those not taking it -- 49 percent to 39 percent, respectively.
-The local failure rate at ten years for those taking Zoladex arm was 23 percent and 38 percent for the others and the ten year rates for cancer metastasizing to other parts of the body were 24 percent for the patients given Zoladex versus 39 percent for the observation patients.
-Finally, the prostate cancer-related death rate was 16 percent for men given Zoladex and 22 percent for those not.
+The local failure rate at ten years for those taking Zoladex arm was 23 percent and higher, 38 percent, for the others; and the ten year rates for cancer spreading to other parts of the body were 24 percent for the patients on Zoladex versus 39 percent for the observation patients.

+Taking the Zoladex shots appeared to carry greater benefit for men with aggressive disease.
 The improvement in survival appeared preferentially in patients with a Gleason score of 7-10

 "The results of the study firmly establish the role of adjuvant hormonal management in high-risk carcinoma of the prostate treated with definitive radiotherapy," said Miljenko V. Pilepich, M.D., a radiation oncologist at the University of California, Los Angeles and lead author of the study.